Geoff Haines-Stiles Productions, Earth: The Operators' Manual

 About the Science

-- This video could be the beginning of a balanced discussion regarding the challenges of, and potential and opportunities for renewable energy to power industrialized society.
+- Very convincing video about the potential of renewable energies.
+This video could be the beginning of a discussion regarding the challenges of and potential and opportunities for renewable energy to power industrialized society.

 - The issue of resources vs. reserves is not discussed.
 Resources is the amount of a natural resource, such as solar energy, petroleum, etc. that exists in nature; whereas reserves are what can be exploited given today's technology, economic, political, legal and cultural constraints.